Bikeman868/UrlRewrite.Net/README.md

 * `{REQUEST_FILENAME}`.
 * `{QUERY_STRING}`.
 * `{HTTP_xxx}` the value of an http header in the request, for example `{HTTP_USER_AGENT}`.
-* '{C:n}' inserts a back reference the condition that matched where `n` is the index of the back reference 0-9.
+* `{C:n}` inserts a back reference the condition that matched where `n` is the index of the back reference 0-9.
 Index 0 is the whole matched string and 1..9 are the capture groups.
-* '{R:n}' inserts a back reference to the match pattern where `n` is the index of the back reference 0-9.
+* `{R:n}` inserts a back reference to the match pattern where `n` is the index of the back reference 0-9.
 Index 0 is the whole matched string and 1..9 are the capture groups.
 * `{ToLower:}` converts the text after the colon to lower case.
 * `{UrlEncode:}` converts the text after the colon to its URL encoded form.
 * `{UrlDecode:}` converts the text after the colon to its URL decoded form.